bytebase/bytebase.com-old/content/blog/github-database-cicd-part-2-github-database-gitops.md

 ![repeat-product](/static/blog/github-database-cicd-part-2-github-database-gitops/repeat-product.webp)

 Congratulations!
 Now you have 1) Enabled SQL Review GitHub Actions for your GitHub repo, 2) Tried out database GitOps with GitHub.
-In the next part, we’ll put these two parts together: GitHub.com Database GitOps.
+In the next part, we’ll put these two parts together.
 Stay tuned!